 The Hocking Hills are beautiful on their own.
 But just imagine how amazing it would be to make your way through them by train!

-Traveling by train is such a unique experience.
-It has an old world, romantic vibe that you just can’t get in a car or on a bus.
-Whether you’re snuggling up next to your boo in an open-air train car or relaxing with your family in first class, you can experience a one-of-a-kind adventure all while taking in some of the most beautiful scenery Ohio has to offer.
+Traveling by train is a unique experience.
+Train trips have an old-world, romantic vibe that you just can’t get in a car or on a bus.
+Whether you’re snuggling up next to your partner in an open-air car or relaxing with your family in first class, you can experience a one-of-a-kind adventure all while taking in some of the most beautiful scenery Ohio has to offer.

 Since 1972, The Hocking Valley Scenic Railway has been operated and maintained by volunteers.
-The train departs each Saturday and Sunday from the Nelsonville Depot at 12 p.m. and 2:30 p.m.
+The train departs each Thursday and Friday at 1 p.m. and Saturday & Sunday from the Nelsonville Depot at 12 p.m. and 2:30 p.m.

 Homestead.
 A view from the train. . . #socolumbus #asseenincolumbus #cbus #cbusreflections #cbusigers #cbuslocallove #cbusbloggers #cbuscommunityfirst #jj_ohio #igerscolumbus #igcbus #igcbus_postcard #columbuscreates #exploreohio #myohioadventure #theohiocollective #nature_takes_over #rsa_nature #jj_nature #jj #nbc4i #hockingvalleyscenicrailway #jj_forum_1703 #cbusontheroad